zappar-xr/zappar-babylonjs/README.md

 *Functional but not our primary support target (support quality):*

 - Most Webkit/Blink-based web browsers for Android, including Brave (good)
+- Most third-party web browsers for iOS from iOS 14.3 and later (good)
 - iOS in-app web views implemented with SFSafariViewController (good)
+- iOS in-app web views implemented with WKWebView from iOS 14.3 (good)
 - Firefox for Android (good, however performance may be lower than other browsers)
 - Chrome for Mac/Windows (*)
 - Firefox for Mac/Windows (*)